ROHITH609/house-price-prediction/README.md

 # house-price-prediction
-in this project we will predict the price of house based on certain features like house located area,and other features
+In this project we will predict the price of house based on certain features like house located area,and other features